-The HIPAA Security Rule, on the other hand, applies only to electronic protected health information (ePHI).
-Mostly the objectives are the same; giving control to individuals over the use of ePHI and ensuring organizations act responsibility when it comes to ePHI security.
+The HIPAA Security Rule, on the other hand, applies only to electronically protected health information (ePHI).
+Mostly the objectives are the same; giving control to individuals over the use of ePHI and ensuring organizations act responsibly when it comes to ePHI security.
 There are some other differences, which can be found in another blog we wrote earlier.

 Why Does HIPAA Compliance Exist?